TheMatjaz/dotfiles/README.md

 Matjaž Dotfiles Repository
 ==========================

-_a.k.a. yet another dotfiles repo_
+_a.k.a. yet another dotfiles repo but now with powerful installer scripts_

 Features
 --------